 If you fully accept and feel the emotion, you give yourself the power to understand it, overcome it, and/or release it.

 Write down your goals.
 A momentary thought in the mind may remain an unrealized dream and forgotten, but when written down becomes a goal to be acted upon, achieved and remembered.
-Turn your dreams into reality by writing about your thoughts and feelings in order to act on what you love.
+Turn your dreams into reality by writing about your thoughts and emotions in order to act on the achievement of your goals.